 The greatest hindrance in enacting sustainability is the inherent complexities surrounding ownership, brands and operators in the hotel industry.
-While ownership and management is often under one roof in the private hotel industry, this is not the case for most hotel chains.
+While ownership and management are often under one roof in the private hotel industry, this is not the case for most hotel chains.

 The parties involved in the hotel investment and development are not the same operating the property, which in turn may be running under a brand.
 Achieving substantial changes, including a clear plan towards carbon neutrality equates to significant investments required in existing or new hotel infrastructure.
 This is often the responsibility of the investors and/or owner.
 This may translate in directing capital away from shareholders’ short-term gains and growth plans and is thus not particularly popular.

 In terms of risk assessment, investing in carbon neutrality is the best option but there is a lot of reluctance due to short-term economics.